flashbots/suave-specs/specs/rigil/suave-chain.md

 ## TransactionRequest Serialization & Signing

-Transactions sent by users of SUAVE can take on two forms:
+Transactions sent by users of SUAVE can take on:
 1. Standard (legacy) Ethereum transaction
 2. `ConfidentialComputeRequest`
+3. `SuaveTransaction`

-Standard transactions are used to transfer SUAVE-ETH and deploy smart contracts to SUAVE.
-ConfidentialComputeRequests are a new [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) transaction type, used to interact with SUAVE smart contracts.
+Standard transactions are used to transfer SUAVE-ETH and deploy smart contracts to SUAVE. `ConfidentialComputeRequest` is a new [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) transaction type, used to interact with SUAVE smart contracts. `SuaveTransaction` is also a new EIP-2718 transaction type, and is the result of kettle executing a `ConfidentialComputeRequest`.

 All transactions are encoded with the [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) RLP-encoding scheme (with [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930) allowed), but `ConfidentialComputeRequest` takes on a special signature scheme that deviates slightly from the traditional method.